-I’m much more a fan of low contrast colour combinations, I need my spaces to make me feel calm and relaxed and for me, that means muted colour combinations, light and airy, especially so in my office where I want to feel calm, relaxed and by doing so creative, energised and productive.
+I’m much more of a fan of low-contrast colour combinations.
+I need my space to make me feel calm and relaxed.
+For me, that means muted colour combinations, light and airy, especially in my office where I want to feel calm, relaxed and by doing so creative, energised and productive.

-I love traditional features such as oak flooring, and gorgeous period cornice and had built a beautiful custom flatpack (check out jali) floor to ceiling bookcase, but I also wanted a fresh sophisticated modern feeling.
+I love traditional features such as oak flooring and gorgeous period cornice and had built a beautiful custom flatpack (check out jali) floor-to-ceiling bookcase.
+Still, I also wanted a fresh, sophisticated modern feeling.

-And Cornforth White Estate Emulsion by Farrow and Ball delivered, an understated and extremely versatile easy neutral paint colour.
+And Cornforth White Estate Emulsion by Farrow and Ball delivered an understated, extremely versatile, easy neutral paint colour.

 Fabrics // Beauchamp Velvet Fabric by James Hare | Kasuri Fabric by James Hare | Shagreen Silk Fabric by James Hare